 Finding the legal owner of Swaper required quite some effort as their website doesn’t provide any relevant information.

 During our research, we found a name - Marina Tjulinova - in one of the Estonian business registries.
-She appears to be the owner of the platform and Danija confirmed this information.
+She appears to be the platform owner and Danija confirmed this information.

 The connection between Wandoo Finance and Swaper